 11. I don’t know anyone else who is participating in this event, but I would like to share rooms to save money.
 Can I connect with other participants?
 Absolutely.
 Once we open registration, we will also provide all participants with a mechanism for communicating.
 If you are looking for a roomie, or riding partners, or just want to get to know the other participants in advance, you will be able to do so.
 We will let you know what method of communication we will be using for the group.

 12. When should I book my lodging?
-Travel itinerary and lodging information will be sent out around March 1, 2024, once your entry fee is received.
+Travel itinerary and lodging information will be sent to you once your entry fee is received.
 It is recommended that you make your reservations as soon as you receive the information.
 Each hotel may have a different deadline for booking in our room block, so make sure you follow the instructions outlined in the lodging information provided.
+The first hotel closing dates are April 1, 2024, so do not wait to book.
 It is fully your responsibility to book your rooms, arrange for a roommate, and pay for your lodging.
 No lodging is included in the registration fee.

 13. Do I have to commit to doing the entire route?
 No. You can do either week 1 or week 2 as designated on the registration form, or you can do the full ride.
 However, if you plan to do only a portion of the route, please indicate that on your registration application.
 We will need to know which part of the ride you plan to participate in.
 You can change your plans as needed but remember that registration fees are not refundable.
 If you pay for two weeks and can only do one week, you will not receive a refund.
 If you paid for one week and later you find you can do both weeks, you can pay the balance of the registration fee depending on space availability.